Study alongside an expert in your chosen area of chemistry

 Your research project will consist of independent study guided by your supervisor, while your optional modules will mainly involve lectures and tutorials.

-You will also receive hands-on training and attend lectures run by the Graduate School.
+You will also receive hands-on training and attend lectures run by the Doctoral and Researcher College.

 Guided independent study